endavid/VidEngine/README.md

 Demos
 =====
-Check tags to find different demos.
+There are several samples if you open the VidWorkspace.
+Also, check tags to find different demos in the commit history.

 # GPU Quaternions performance tests
 Tags: instanced-spheres-quaternions, instanced-sphere-matrices, instanced-cubes-quaternions, instanced-cubes-matrices, cubes-demo-quaternions, cubes-demo-matrices